hypar-io/IFC-gen/src/IFC-gen/README.md

 For per-language build instruction, please see the language folder's `README`.

+## Goals
+- Provide one EXPRESS-conformant grammar from which to generate ALL IFC libraries.
+- Maximize automation of code generation to lower the barrier to IFC libray implementors.
+- Accelerate the pace of development of IFC-based libraries and services.

 ## Prerequisites

 - [ANTLR](http://www.antlr.org).
 Follow the instructions on the ANTLR website to install ANTLR and create aliases to the ANTLR binaries.